-Rip (verb): digitally extract CD audio to computer.
+Rip (verb): digitally extract audio from Audio CD to computer.

 CD Ripper is started by running dBpoweramp CD Ripper from the Control Center:

-Once a CD is inserted metadata is read from the Internet, also an offer is made to find the drive offset, this unifies the ripping results from your drive in comparison to other brands of CD drive.
+Once a CD is inserted metadata is read from the Internet, if the CD drive is known to AccurateRip the drive offset will be set, this unifies the ripping results from your drive in comparison to other brands of CD drive.
 Before ripping it is useful to check the metadata, this can be done with the review metadata button 4th button from left at the top.
 Metadata from each individual provider is shown, highlighting any differences.

 Should the album art be incorrect, left click on the artwork and choices from the Internet are shown.

 Path sets where Ripped tracks are saved, it defaults to your Music folder.